IoT-LLM: a framework for enhancing Large Language Model reasoning from real-world sensor data: METHODS

-\paragraph{IoT datasets.} In our benchmark, we select publicly available IoT datasets for five tasks to ensure fairness.
+In our study, we select publicly available IoT datasets for five tasks to ensure fairness.
 Specifically, for Human Activity Recognition, we use the Smartphone-Based Recognition of Human Activities and Postural Transitions Dataset~\citep{misc_smartphone-based_recognition_of_human_activities_and_postural_transitions_341}.
 For Industrial Anomaly Detection, we use the Condition Monitoring of Hydraulic Systems Dataset~\citep{misc_condition_monitoring_of_hydraulic_systems_447}.
-For Heartbeat Anomaly Detection, we employ the MIT-BIH Arrhythmia Database~\citep{Goldberger2000}.
-For the Human Sensing task, we utilize a dataset collected with a TP-Link TL-WDR4300 WiFirouter operating at 5 GHz with a 40 MHz bandwidth~\citep{zhuravchak2022human}.
-For the Indoor Localization task, we use a dataset collected in a laboratory environment using an IoT system developed in~\citep{huang2022varifi}.
-Due to the complexity of some datasetswith numerous classes, we simplify them by using subsets, as done in previous studies~\citep{ji2024hargpt}.
-Further details on dataset usage are provided in Appendix~\ref{Dataset Details}.
+For Heartbeat Anomaly Detection, we employ the MIT-BIH Arrhythmia Database~\citep{932724}.
+For the Human Sensing task, we utilize a dataset collected with a TP-Link TL-WDR4300 WiFi router operating at 5 GHz with a 40 MHz bandwidth~\citep{zhuravchak2022human}.
+For the Indoor Localization task, we use a dataset collected in a laboratory environment using an IoT system developed in Varifi~\citep{huang2022varifi}.
+Due to the substantial scale and class complexity of certain datasets, we use representative subsets—only where necessary—to reduce computational cost, particularly given the high expense of large-scale LLM API calls.
+This subsampling approach draws on established practices in similar studies (e.g., HarGPT~\citep{ji2024hargpt}) and is carefully designed to preserve the key statistical characteristics of the original datasets, while enabling us to execute nearly 6,000 task instances per model (about 36,000 in total), thereby ensuring both fairness and robustness in subsequent comparisons with baseline methods.

-\paragraph{LLM Baselines.} In the conducted experiments, we utilize a combination of proprietary and open-source LLMs, including GPT-3.5-turbo, GPT-4o-mini, claude-3.5-sonnet, gemini-pro, Mistral-7B\footnote{\url{https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3}}, and LLama2-7B\footnote{\url{https://huggingface.co/togethercomputer/LLaMA-2-7B-32K}}.
-This diverse selection of models enables a comprehensive evaluation of the LLMs' capabilities in executing IoT-sensory tasks and provides insights into their respective strengths and limitations in real-world applications.